kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 The first thing we do is turn the JavaScript into a JSON string and then store it in localStorage.
 We then store the object (after turning it back into an Object) in the localData variable.
 So we access the JSON in localStorage, parse it to turn it back into an object and that lets us change the siteName and siteDescription.

-we output localData and see it is an object we out the JSON and see we correctly stringified the object We change the h1 with the content from inside
+* We output localData and see it is an object
+* We out the JSON and see we correctly stringified the object
+* We change the h1 with the content from inside

 **index.html**